 While the MBE can be punishing, you can use this to your advantage.

-First, most people regard the MBE as the hardest portion of the bar exam.
+Most people regard the MBE as the hardest portion of the bar exam.
 The 200 questions are rarely easy or straightforward.
 They can be tricky, and sometimes worded in a way that guides you to the wrong answer.

-Second, unlike other portions of the bar exam (particularly essays), you can't "game" the MBE or disguise a bad answer with good writing.
+Unlike other portions of the bar exam (particularly essays), you can't "game" the MBE or disguise a bad answer with good writing.
 You either know an MBE answer or you don't.

-Third, the MBE is often a huge portion of your score, accounting for as much as 50% of your total bar exam score in many states.
+Finally, the MBE is often a huge portion of your score, accounting for as much as 50% of your total bar exam score in many states.